-The lack of external validity, and potentially internal validity as well, is why the medical literature reports mixed results on the effect of PrEP on sexual behavior and STIs.
+The lack of external validity, and potentially internal validity as well, might be why the public health literature reports mixed results on the effect of PrEP on sexual behavior and STIs.
 In a recent meta-analysis (Traeger et al., 2018), out of 10 papers that reported results for STIs, 3 reported significant decreases in at least one STI following PrEP initiation, 7 reported significant increases in at least one STI following PrEP initiation, while in some of these studies, the results were insignificant.
 Results for sexual behavior are also mixed.